Rudra29064/Rudra29064/README.md

 #  About Me:
-I'm shyam.
-I'm Full Stack Developer, currently learning about depths of Machine Learning based in India.
-I've been coding since 2022.
-I also love contributing to open source to give back to the community.<br>Ask me about MachineLearning & WebDev
+I'm Rudra Patel.
+I'm currently learning about depths of Web Development and Machine Learning based in India.
+I've been coding since 2024.

 ## Socials🌐: